syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

 ## Checking user permissions against LDAP/Active Directory

 You can configure the on-premise license server to check authorization to use SmartGit against an LDAP/Active Directory.
+> [!WARNING]
-**Be advised that this is not an authentication!** SmartGit just reads the name of the currently logged-in user from the system environment and transmits this to the server as a string, without any password checks involved:
+> This is not an authentication.
+> SmartGit reads the name of the currently logged-in user from the system environment and transmits this to the server as a string, without any password checks involved:

 * On Windows, this is `USERNAME`
 * On MacOS/Linux, this is `USER`